Those shorter days of autumn mean more time for movies.

 European premiere, Sept 28, 2021

-Come this September, add Zurich to the list: the much-anticipated James Bond flick, No Time to Die, will be screened during the Zurich Film Festival.
-The organizers have landed quite a coup as the initial screening on Sept 28 will coincide with the European premiere in London.
+And on September 28, Zurich got onto the list of Bond appearances in Switzerland: the much-anticipated James Bond flick, No Time to Die, was screened during the Zurich Film Festival.
+The organizers have landed quite a coup as the initial screening on Sept 28 coincided with the European premiere in London.

 Now, with all those mask-wearers glued to Zurich’s largest screen at the Zurich Convention Center, it will be hard to tell whether one of them is the infamous agent himself: James Bond.